In Louisiana, you can be sent away for life even if jurors say you're innocent

 Louisiana’s jury law is more than 100 years old and a remnant of the Jim Crow era, when the newfound political power of freed slaves created panic among whites and laws reinstating social and government control over black people were enacted in droves.
 Louisiana lawmakers who pushed for the measure’s inclusion in the state constitution in 1898 said it would resolve the problems created by allowing black people to serve on juries, calling it an effort “to establish the supremacy of the white race…to the extent to which it could be legally and constitutionally done.”
 Soon before the current state constitution was ratified in 1974, there was an effort to repeal the jury rule, but it lost traction.

-In almost every state, requiring that juries reach unanimous decisions has always been a given.
+In almost every state, requiring juries to reach unanimous decisions has always been a given.
 Angela Allen-Bell, a law professor at Southern University who has written extensively about the topic, told the Marshall Project in 2017 that a “vast amount of research on group thinking…suggests that unanimous juries are more evidence-driven (as opposed to verdict-driven) and that unanimous verdicts are more reliable, more careful, and more thorough.”
 As Tarpley put it, “How can you say someone has been convicted beyond a reasonable doubt” without a unanimous jury?
-Only one other state allows non-unanimous juries to decide whether to convict a person: Oregon, which instated its non-unanimous jury rule in 1934 (a state appeals court is hearing a challenge to the law).
+Only one other state allows non-unanimous juries to decide whether to convict a person: Oregon, which instated its non-unanimous jury rule in 1934.
+(A state appeals court is hearing a challenge to that law.)
 Florida and Delaware allowed non-unanimous juries to impose the death penalty until the laws were ruled unconstitutional in 2016.
 Alabama still allows non-unanimous juries to sentence people to death.

 There’s no question Louisiana’s law has had profound effects on justice in the state, which has the second-highest rate of exoneration in the country.
 An analysis this year by the Advocate newspaper found that of nearly 1,000 felony convictions over six years with jury data available, 40 percent had non-unanimous juries.
 Lawyers at the Innocence Project New Orleans (IPNO) told Mother Jones that similarly, about 40 percent of the clients they have helped exonerate were convicted by non-unanimous juries.
 And according to some experts, non-unanimous juries don’t incentivize members of the jury to thoroughly deliberate on the evidence of the case.